lightly-ai/lightly/docs/source/tutorials/package.rst

 Python Package
 ===================================

-With the lightly framework you can use the power of self-supervised learning for computervision with ease.
+With the Lightly SSL framework you can use the power of self-supervised learning for computervision with ease.
 Here we show you tutorials to help you work with the Python library.

-Since lightly is built on top of `PyTorch <https://pytorch.org/tutorials/>`_ and `PyTorch Lightning <https://github.com/PyTorchLightning/pytorch-lightning>`_ you might want to have a look at the two frameworks to understand basic concepts.
+Since Lightly SSL is built on top of `PyTorch <https://pytorch.org/tutorials/>`_ and `PyTorch Lightning <https://github.com/PyTorchLightning/pytorch-lightning>`_ you might want to have a look at the two frameworks to understand basic concepts.